EsterYIT/TestAutomationProject/README.md

 * Jenkins- for tests execution
 * REST Assured - for API testing
 * Allure Reports - as the main reporting system
+* Sikuli - for visual testing

+### Tests Execution:
+Each of the applications has a few tests for demonstration purpose.
+These tests can be developed in a very simple way, due to a lot of work with the infrastructure.
+[Sanity Tests]

+Known Issues:
+Sometimes can be conflicts with some dependencies the applications are using.
+Hence, the project is for DEMO purpose only.
+In production it should be divided into several projects.